“spirit, clarity and a depth of expression remarkable in a young artist” - Clive O’Connell, The Age, 17 March 2014

 Competition successes have included prizes in the Sydney McDonald’s Aria, the Australian Singing Competition and the 2014 Mietta Song Competition (Runner-Up).
 From 2012-2014, he continued his development as the John and Elizabeth Wright-Smith scholar through the Dame Nellie Melba Opera Trust.

-In 2017 he sings with Victorian Opera as Schoolmaster, Cunning Little Vixen; and the State Opera of South Australia as Ernesto, Don Pasquale; and Paco/Rinuccio, La Vide Breve/Gianni Schicchi.
+He recently performed with Victorian Opera as Schoolmaster, Cunning Little Vixen; and the State Opera of South Australia as Ernesto, Don Pasquale; and Paco/Rinuccio, La Vide Breve/Gianni Schicchi.